OpenSDP/equity-analysis-r/docs/student_assessment_equity_analysis.md

 <img src="../figure/equity_boxplot-1.png" style="display: block; margin: auto;" />

+**Ask Yourself**

+- Does the data look as you would expect?
+Does the data appear to be imported and organized correctly?
+- How do different study sub-populations in your organization perform on standardized tests?
+- Which differences do you want to explore further?

+### Gap Analysis

+**Purpose:** Descriptive statistics give your agency a quick snapshot of current achievement gaps among students, identifying areas for further investigation and analysis.

 **Analytic Technique:** Identify major achievement gaps within the student population.
 To achieve this, we use the SDP function `gap.test`, which is defined in the repository's `R` folder.
 You can review the source code of this function there.
 For now, here is the usage information:

+**Required Statistical Functions:**

 `gap.test`: Visualizes and quantifies gaps in student performance across demographic markers.